exercism/problem-specifications/exercises/yacht/description.md

     Choice          Sum of the dice         2 3 3 4 6 scores 18
     Yacht           50 points               4 4 4 4 4 scores 50

-If the dice to not satisfy the requirements of a category, the score is zero.
+If the dice do not satisfy the requirements of a category, the score is zero.
 If, for example, *Four Of A Kind* is entered in the *Yacht* category, zero points are scored.
 A *Yacht* scores zero if entered in the *Full House* category.

 ## Task
-Given a list of values of the dice and a category you should return the score of the dice in that category.
-If the dice don't satify the requirements of the category you should return 0.
-You can assume that you will receive the values of five dice, and the value of each will be between one and six.
+Given a list of values for five dice and a category, your solution should return the score of the dice for that category.
+If the dice do not satisfy the requirements of the category your solution should return 0.
+You can assume that five values will always be presented, and the value of each will be between one and six inclusively.
 You should not assume that the dice are ordered.